alextrof94/ValveIndexMacroKeyboard/README.md

 # Valve Index Macro Keyboard
 Arduino R3 Beetle (AtMega32U4) based macro keyboard for front panel of Valve Index with 2 additional sockets.

 You can use 2 sockets for another devices like eye trackers.
-Also 1 of socket can be connected to plate for extra-input.
+Also 1 socket can be connected to plate for extra-input.

 ## Images
 Connected